Stuart Appleby's Golf Swing

 This is something we check in all our RST students.
 When you get into address you want that shoulder seam to be out over the toes, rather than being over your knees or even the balls of your feet.
 Getting the shoulders out over the toes helps ensure you've got an athletic amount of spine tilt at address.

 Another interesting feature of Stuart's swing is his shaft plane at address, shown by the diagonal yellow line.
-This line actually runs up right through the bottom of his right forearm, which is a pretty interesting trait you don't see in a lot of other golfers, but which is very effective in Stuart's swing.
+This line actually runs up right through the bottom of his trail forearm, which is a pretty interesting trait you don't see in a lot of other golfers, but which is very effective in Stuart's swing.

 Club Face Square to the Plane Line